Thanatophoric Dysplasia Workup

-A study by Chitty et al suggested that next-generation sequencing (NGS) is more sensitive than polymerase chain reaction assay and restriction enzyme digest (PCR-RED) in screening for monogenic disorders, including thanatophoric dysplasia.
-In the study, which used cell-free DNA from maternal blood, NGS and PCR-RED were performed in the diagnosis of achondroplasia and thanatophoric dysplasia, with NGS being 96.2% accurate, compared with 88.6% for PCR-RED.
+A study published in 2015 by Chitty et al suggested that next-generation sequencing (NGS) is more sensitive than polymerase chain reaction assay and restriction enzyme digest (PCR-RED) in the prenatal diagnostic screening for monogenic disorders, including thanatophoric dysplasia and achondroplasia.
+In the study, which used cell-free DNA from maternal blood, NGS and PCR-RED were performed to aid in the prenatal diagnosis of thanatophoric dysplasia and achondroplasia, with NGS being 96.2% accurate, compared with 88.6% for PCR-RED.

-Prenatal ultrasonography[7, 8] and CT scan assessments may be diagnostically helpful as follows:
+During the second or third semester of pregnancy, prenatal ultrasonography[7, 8] and CT scan assessments may be diagnostically helpful, as follows: